GlobeMindAI/GlobeMindAI.github.io/content/event/xianliu project/index.md

 ---
-title: "Enhancing Robustness in Autonomous Driving: Sensing, Perception, and Planning Under Adverse Geological Conditions"
+title: "Uncertainty Modeling and Machine Learning Applications in Geotechnical Engineering"

 summary: "This research aims to explore the integration of uncertainty modeling and machine learning techniques to advance geotechnical engineering practices."